Zuckerberg acknowledges Facebook erred by not removing a post that urged armed action in Kenosha

 Zuckerberg has been the subject of intense criticism from both inside and outside Facebook for not doing more to keep the company he has led since its creation in 2004 from becoming a conduit for violent ideologies.

 Facebook long has had ties to serious violence in the real world.
-The company acknowledged in 2018 that it had been used to “foment division and incite offline violence” during ethnic cleansing of the Rohingya minority group in Myanmar.
+The company acknowledged in 2018 it had been used to “foment division and incite offline violence” during ethnic cleansing of the Rohingya minority group in Myanmar.
 Last year, a gunman live-streamed on Facebook the shooting of Muslims in a New Zealand mosque that left dozens dead.

 This year, a movement called “the boogaloo,” espousing violence against government officials, spread widely on Facebook and other social media.
 A boogaloo adherent who was later charged with killing a security guard at an Oakland, Calif., courthouse amid protests in May wrote on Facebook, “Use their anger to fuel our fire.
 Think outside the box.
 We have mobs of angry people to use to our advantage,” according to court documents.